IPMI-ICNS-UKE/sparsam/README.md

-# SPARSAM: Deep Learning on SPARSely Annotated Medical-data
+# Sparsam: Deep Learning on SPARSely Annotated Medical-data

 ***The name of the repository comes from the German word "[sparsam](https://en.wiktionary.org/wiki/sparsam)" [ˈʃpaːɐ̯zaːm], meaning "economical" or "sparing", which reflects the key feature of our approach regarding annotated samples for medical image data.***